qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Focusing on buying exercise equipments instead of exercising.
 Paying to gym to give an illusion of determination in exercising.
 - Buying supplements instead of adopting healthier lifestyle.
 - Focusing on buying courses, books, study equipments instead of actually studying.
 Keep bookmarking online learning materials instead of reading them.
 - Musicians focusing on buying instruments (gear acquisition syndrome).
-This also applies to other fields such as photography.
 - When writing, focusing on the formatting instead of the content.
 - A manager pushing employees to seemingly work hard instead of improving efficiency.
 - A parent train child by punishing hard, instead of using scientific training methods.